 - After the area is dry, vacuum the carpet.

 All of our top picks are dual-action, so they work as both a pet odor neutralizer and a pet stain remover.
 Plus, they’re all affordable.
-Find out how to get urine smell out of carpet next time there’s an accident.
+Read on to find out how to get urine smell out of carpet next time there’s an accident.